muquit/go-xbuild-go/README.md

 ## Usage

+### Legacy mode (single binary)
 Run go-xbuild-go from the root of your project.
 Update VERSION file if needed.
 Then, compile the binaries:

 ```bash